 The Sustainable Purchasing Program assists District staff and agencies to meet environmental requirements set forth by DC law and policies.
 Environmental specification guidance for 90 product and service types across 14 categories is available for use.
-These resources facilitate compliance with 15 environmental laws and regulations, 25% of the goals highlighted in the Sustainable DC Plan, and sustainable purchasing laws and policies which require that the District purchase environmentally preferable products and services to the maximum extent possible (Mayoral Order 2009-60, D.C.
+These resources facilitate compliance with environmental laws and regulations highlighted in the Sustainable DC Plan.
+The Sustainable Purchasing Program follows sustainable purchasing laws and policies which require that the District purchase environmentally preferable products and services to the maximum extent possible (Mayoral Order 2009-60, D.C.
 Official Code Section 2-361.01, OCP Policy 7000.00).
-The development of the Sustainable Purchasing Program and newly released sustainable specification guidance was funded through a FY14 grant from the Sustainable DC Innovation Challenge, a program of the Sustainable DC initiative.

 Sustainable Purchasing Services

 The Sustainable Purchasing team assists District agencies with applying recommended environmental specifications to forthcoming solicitations and in developing sustainable specification requirements for new product and service categories.

 On an annual basis, the Sustainable Purchasing team reports the District’s sustainable spend to the Council of the District of Columbia.
 Click here to review the FY 2019 Sustainable Purchasing Report.

 The District of Columbia collaborates with the following organizations and initiatives to promote sustainable purchasing on a regional and national stage.
 Each of the following organizations provides a unique set of sustainable purchasing resources.